arasgungore/central-limit-theorem/README.md

 # central-limit-theorem

-A MATLAB project for an application of central limit theorem on different RVs.
+A MATLAB project which applies central limit theorem (CLT) on probability density functions and cumulative distribution functions of different random variables.